Infinity, Inc.: The Silver Scarab saga

-Even with all of his friends at Infinity, Inc., Hector leaves the group after a fall out with Lyta.
-Shortly afterward the team learns that the JSA has disappeared.
+Even with all of his friends at Infinity, Inc., Hector leaves the group after a fallout with Lyta.
+Shortly afterward, the team learns that the JSA has disappeared.
 The other members notify people associated with JSA members of the society's disappearance.
 Professor James Rock contacts Hector, though he is presumed to be long dead.
 Northwind travels to Hall Mansion to confront Hector, only to find him already under Hath-Set's manipulations, who used Rock's alias.

 Hector kidnaps Fury, and he and Hath-Set uncover the Eye of Ra, a powerful and ancient weapon.
 Northwind returns and leads Infinity, Inc. into a final confrontation with the Silver Scarab at Hall Mansion, which, when burned down, reveals a topless pyramid inside.
 While Northwind confronts the Silver Scarab in a duel, Nuklon saves Fury.

 The Eye of Ra denies the Silver Scarab control and flies away.
 The Silver Scarab is not pure enough in the eyes of Seketh, the Egyptian god of Death, for the pureness of Hector's heart lives on in his unborn child with Lyta.
 Therefore, he is not fully cleansed of his goodness and the Silver Scarab is thrown away by the Eye's power.
-Northwind is able to close the Eye of Ra while Hath-Set escapes.
-Infinity, Inc. mourn the loss of Hector, and Northwind and Fury leave the team after his funeral.
+Northwind can close the Eye of Ra while Hath-Set escapes.
+Infinity, Inc. mourns the loss of Hector, and Northwind and Fury leave the team after his funeral.

 A pregnant Lyta goes home to spend time with her parents.
 When Nuklon goes to visit her to profess his love, she tells him she is not over Hector yet and that she only has friendly feelings for him.
 Disappointed, he discovers that there is a prowler sneaking around the property.
 Nuklon captures him and discovers him to be Hector Hall, the new Sandman.
 Hector reveals that his spirit wound up in the dream dimension after the scarab ejected it from his body.
 The former Sandman, Garrett Sanford, died after years of service and his assistants Brute and Glob conscripted Hector to replace him.
 They put Hector into Garrett's body and gave him a new life.
 He can only come out of the dream stream for one hour a day, but it is enough for him and Lyta to rekindle their relationship.

 Death in the Family

-During Hector and Lyta Trevor-Hall's wedding, Harlequin (Marcie Cooper) uses trickery to make Bones and Skyman meet at Solomon Grundy's room.
+During Hector and Lyta Trevor-Hall's wedding, Harlequin (Marcie Cooper) uses trickery to make Bones and Skyman meet in Solomon Grundy's room.
 She then deceives Grundy into grabbing Bones' arm and using him to kill Skyman with his cyanide touch.
 Upset, Bones leaves and Infinity, Inc. finds him with Helix.
 Doctor Love has gained control of Helix and orders them to kill Bones, but the group turns on Love and kills him instead.
 Helix leaves in disgust, telling Bones he is no longer one of them, but the Infinitors grant him full membership in the team.
-The Infinitors decide to continue on in Skyman's memory, but apparently decide to disband some time after.
+The Infinitors continue on in Skyman's memory, but disband some time after.